 What this means in practice is: even if the maintainer is pure of heart, extremely diligent, and super conservative with what constitutes a breaking change1, it is impossible to predict the ways a change can affect your users.

 You want to claim that version 3.2 is compatible with version 3.1 somehow, but how do you know that?
 You know the software basically “works” because of your unit tests, but surely you changed the tests between 3.1 and 3.2 if there were any intentional changes in behavior.
 How can you be sure that you didn’t remove or change any functions that someone might be calling?
+That bug that you just fixed – what happens to people relying on the old behavior or working around it?

 There’s obviously some nuance to this claim.
 I’m writing this from the perspective of a Python and Go programmer.
 And Python packages – through Python’s dynamic nature – are much more likely to suffer from breakage caused by unintentional side-effects.
 On the other hand I’m currently dealing with the fallout of unintended incompatibilities between two minor releases of a C library.